 The biggest Trance weekend to ever come to this region has just come and gone but we’re already talking about Transmission 2019 and all the other editions of Transmission to come between now and then!
 Transmission made its way back to the halls of BITEC in Bangkok for the second year in a row and it was absolutely phenomenal.
 Below is a rundown of my experience of it the last two years as well as updated information on everything you need to know about this festival.
-This is the Nitty Gritty Guide to Transmission Bangkok!
+Below is all the information and advice you need to plan your festival trip, here is The Nitty Gritty Guide to Transmission Bangkok!

 When did I attend?
 March 2017 and March 2018

 When is the next Transmission Bangkok?
 TBC 2020

 What do you hear at Transmission Bangkok?
 Trance